alindeman/upgradingtorails4/text/04_plugins.markdown

 is highly customized for the needs of an application, you must do one of two
 things:

-1. Create a gemified version yourself.
+1. Create a gemified version yourself, or
 2. Move the plugin from `vendor/plugins/` to `lib/` and require it manually.

 An entire handbook like this one could be written about creating and managing